Last updated - July 8, 2021

-Now, let’s see how to set up rates in a shipping method.
+Now, let’s see how to set up rates on a shipping method.

 Flat Rate shipping works in alignment with Shipping class feature also.
 We’ll look into more details later in this article.

 Let’s first see how to set up flat rate shipping in different scenarios.

 The Flat Rate Settings page has a Method Title that describes the shipping method.
 Your customer can see this title on the front-end of the site.
-Tax Status determines whether tax is applied to the shipping amount or not.
+Tax Status determines whether the tax is applied to the shipping amount or not.

 Different rate strategies

 Cost field is where you set up the rate for shipping.

-WooCommerce provides multiple options in setting up flat rate shipping.
+WooCommerce provides multiple options for setting up flat rate shipping.
 You can set a simple flat rate (for example, $5), or use the set of available placeholders described below:

 - [qty] – based on the number of items.
 If you want to charge $5 for each item in the cart, you can set the rate as [qty] * 5.